-Based on our full analysis, we value the Company's equity value in the range of $65.4M to $73.3M and on average $69.2M
+Based on our full analysis, we value the company's equity in the range of $65.4 million to $73.3 million, and on average $69.2 million.

-The challenge : Autonomous, multi-task & robust DIB
+The Challenge : Autonomous, Multi-Task, and Robust DIB

 Autonomy will continue to drive the DIB market.
-The higher the level of autonomy a drone can achieve, the more in demand it will be.
-Developing hardware and software to improve the autonomous flight characteristics of both COTS and proprietary drones will be a significant growth opportunity for DIB providers, commercial drone OEMs, and third-party software providers.
+The greater a drone’s autonomy, the more in-demand it will be.
+Developing hardware and software to improve the autonomous flight characteristics of both COTS and proprietary drones represents a significant growth opportunity for DIB providers, commercial drone OEMs, and third-party software providers.

-In order to operate autonomously in the low-altitude environment, small unmanned aerial systems (UASs) will be required to avoid other airborne vehicles.
-Detect-and-avoid capabilities enabled by various sensors are emerging as the primary means of risk mitigation for autonomous drone operations.
-There is a huge opportunity for companies that can provide robust detect-and- avoid (DAA) solutions.
+In order to operate autonomously in low-altitude environments, small unmanned aerial systems (UASs) will be required to avoid other airborne vehicles.
+Detect-and-avoid (DAA) capabilities enabled by various sensors are emerging as the primary means of risk mitigation for autonomous drone operations.
+There is thus significant opportunity for companies that can provide robust DAA solutions.

-Small, autonomous drones are becoming more popular for interior applications like mobile security and inventory management mainly because of the operation of drones inside large buildings is not subject to the same strict rules that govern operating drones in regulated airspaces.
-As such, Size, weight and power (SWaP) of sensors and subsystems on drones have major impacts on the capabilities of each platform.
+Small, autonomous drones are becoming more popular for interior applications such as mobile security and inventory management, mainly because the operation of drones inside large buildings is not subject to the same strict rules that govern such operation in regulated airspaces.
+As such, the size, weight, and power (SWaP) of drones’ sensors and subsystems on have major impacts on the capabilities of each platform.
 Power refers to the amount of electrical load required to operate a sensor or subsystem on the drone.

-Atlas Dynamics: New capabilities, new applications, new markets
+Atlas Dynamics: New Capabilities, New Applications, New Markets

-Atlas dynamics portfolio answers to the demands and trends of the DIB market, as the next evolugion in the DIB line of products.
+Atlas Dynamics’ portfolio can meet most demands and trends in the DIB market, and represents the next evolution in the DIB line of products.

-Atlas technology allows the user to operate several UAVs in tandem on the same mission as well as in multiple locations.
-This technology not only allows for near-limitless surveillance, but the cost-effective system also enables the user at the C2 station to seamlessly collect data.
+Atlas technology allows the user to operate several UAVs in tandem on the same mission, as well as in multiple locations.
+This technology is not only cost-effective but also allows for near-limitless surveillance and enables the user at the C2 station to seamlessly collect data.

 Battery technologies that provide the same energy density in a smaller form factor, or that can provide increased power in the same form factor, can also contribute to optimizing SWaP.
-As such, the company’s DIB platforms stand for its high energy standards (power to size).
+As such, the company’s DIB platforms reflect its high energy standards (in terms of power to size ratio).